DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 # Schema of the YAML file

-[Microsoft docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) has an extensive explaination about the schema and everything that is supported.
+[Microsoft docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) has an extensive explanation about the schema and everything that is supported.
 This is my go-to when I have questions about schema/features.

 Let's start with the concepts.